In a hurry? Check out our top choice:

 PUMP by Core is designed to not only provide a great pump but to help you stay hydrated during your workout.

-The big difference with this product is that it also contains a proprietary blend known as HydroMax which contains glycerol.
-This helps to prevent dehydration and to hyper hydrate the cells, improving blood flow during your workout.
+The big difference with this product is that it also contains a proprietary blend known as HydroMax, which contains glycerol.
+This helps to prevent dehydration and to hyper-hydrate the cells, improving blood flow during your workout.
+However, make sure to look deeper into the specifics of the proprietary blend; as we mentioned above, they could be hiding unwanted ingredients.

 - Tastes good — both flavors (Pineapple Strawberry and Sour Candy Apple) taste great.